Signs of a Healthy and Unhealthy Baby in the Womb

 To eliminate any threat to your baby, it is important to be able to differentiate the signs of a healthy foetus from an unhealthy one.
-If left unattended, it might lead to a miscarriage.
+The signs of a good pregnancy are very important as it determines the health of the baby.
+If left unattended, it might lead to a host of pregnancy complications, like premature birth, preeclampsia, and even miscarriage.
 Miscarriage is one of the common consequences of an unhealthy baby, resulting in loss of pregnancy before the 20th week.
 We cover some of the warning signs in this article.

 Every parent wants to have a healthy baby and goes to great lengths for the same.
-But, lack of information may, sometimes,lead to an unexpected outcome.
+But, a lack of information may sometimes lead to an unexpected outcome.
 Therefore, understanding the signs of a healthy foetus becomes crucial.
 Below are the signs of a healthy baby during the early stages of pregnancy:

 A baby starts moving after 5 months of conception.
 Medically, the first foetal movement is termed as quickening.
 A 6-month foetus responds to sound through movement.
-Around the seventh month, the foetus reacts to stimuli such light, sound or pain.
+Around the seventh month, the foetus reacts to stimuli, such as light, sound or pain.
 By the eighth month, a baby starts changing her position and kicks more frequently.
-Studies have shown that by the ninth month, movement becomes less due to less space.
 All these are signs that your unborn baby is healthy.

 2. Normal Growth

 There are several ways to measure the growth and development of a foetus.
 Your doctor will perform an ultrasound to keep track of your baby’s health and development.
 Generally, a foetus grows by 2 inches every month.
-So, by the seventh month, your baby should be 14 inches long.
+So, your baby should be 14 inches long by the seventh month.
 In the third trimester, a healthy foetus grows heavier by 700 grams every week.
 Generally, by the ninth month, a foetus weighs about 3 kilograms and is 18-20 inches long.
 All these are signs of a healthy foetus in the womb.

-A baby’s heart starts to beat at around the fifth week of pregnancy.
+A baby’s heart starts to beat at around the fifth week of pregnancy and can be found out in a TVS scan by six weeks.
 However, its detection is a lot easier towards the end of the first trimester through electronic foetal monitoring.
 To confirm your baby’s heart health, your doctor may conduct a non-stress test.
-This test monitors the heart rate of a foetus and provides insight about potential threats, if any.
+This test monitors the heart rate of a foetus and provides insight into potential threats, if any.
 Alternatively, some doctors may even count the heartbeat by just touching your stomach.
 A healthy heartbeat ranges between 110 to 160 beats per minute.

 During the ninth month, the movement of a baby comes to an end or becomes minimal.
-A healthy baby adopts a head-first position and starts moving towards the birth canal.
+A healthy baby may adopt a head-first position and starts moving towards the birth canal breach or an unstable lie could also be there.
+It is not compulsory that the baby is unhealthy.

 5. Weight Gain and Belly of Expecting Mom